bendrick92/benscarblog/_cars/4-wrx.md

         <div class="container">
             <div class="item flex-100">
                 <h2 class="is-center-aligned">Modifications</h2>
-                <p>My main focus in modding the WRX has been to add refinement and features I've felt were missing from the factory.
-While most of the mods have been aesthetic up to this point, I do plan to add a bit of power down the road.
-For now, I'll enjoy that warranty while I still can! ;)</p>
+                <p>My main focus when modding the WRX was to add refinement and features I felt were missing from the factory.
+While most of the mods were aesthetic, I did eventually do a few <a href="/cobb-accessport-review">performance mods</a>.</p>
                 <p>Below is a complete list of mods with links to relevant posts:</p>
                 <ul>
                     {% for mod in page.mods %}